 - As the statutory reserve is a mandate to be followed, every organization needs to maintain it irrespective of their requirement.

-- The amount of statutory reserve is decided by regulatory authorities leading to leading to lose autonomy.
+- The amount of statutory reserve is decided by regulatory authorities leading to leading to loss of autonomy.

-- Funds maintained in the statutory reserve can be utilised only against meeting obligations.
+- Funds maintained in the statutory reserve can be utilized only against meeting obligations.
 It cannot be used for business operations in any sort of emergency.

 - Reserve needs to be maintained irrespective of the profit of the company which lowers the position of the company.